chiiya-chan/jillBOT/index.md

 [11/11/2021]
 - Permissions updated, please type `jill!invite` to refresh. **You can still use most of the functions without the updated permissions, so consider them carefully.**

+## **FUTURE UPDATES NOTE**
+- Due to the inconsistencies of slash commands, this feature will not be implemented until all testing goes 100% smoothly.
+This is to reduce the most potential downtime for the bot in order to not affect any services.

 ## **FOREWORDS**